 - (2) Delineation of Sidewalk Area.
-Sidewalks shall be organized into two distinct areas: a street tree/furniture area located adjacent to the curb, and a clear area. - (a) Street Tree/Furniture Area.
-The street tree/furniture area shall have a minimum width of six feet (from faceof-curb) and shall be continuous and located adjacent to the curb.
-The area shall be planted with street trees at an average spacing of 20 to 30 feet on center, based on the mature canopy width of the tree species selected and in accordance with Article 14.
-The area also is intended for placement of the street furniture including seating, street lights, waste receptacles, fire hydrants, traffic signs, newspaper vending boxes, bus shelters, bicycle racks, public utility equipment such as electric transformers and water meters, and similar elements designed to city specifications and located in a manner that does not obstruct pedestrian access or motorist visibility, and subject to applicable requirements of this UDO
+Sidewalks shall be organized into two distinct areas: a street tree/furniture area located adjacent to the curb, and a clear area. - Tree/Furniture (a) Street Area.
+The street tree/furniture area shall have a minimum width of six feet (from faceof-curb) and shall be continuous and located adiacent to the curb.
+The area shall be planted with street trees at an average spacing of 20 to 30 feet on center, based on the mature canopy width of the tree species selected and accordance in with Article 14.
+The area also is intended for placement street furniture including seating, street lights, waste receptacles, fire hydrants, traffic signs, newspaper vending boxes, bus shelters, bicycle racks, public utility equipment such as electric transformers and water meters, and similar elements designed to city specifications and located in a manner that does not obstruct pedestrian access or motorist visibility, and subject to applicable requirements of this UDO